 For business purposes, many physicians have joined together into medical groups and Independent Practice Associations (IPAs).

-If you are an Access+ HMO® member, the Access+ SpecialistSM option allows you to go directly to a specialist within your Personal Physician's medical group or IPA.
+If you are an Access+ HMO® member, the Access+SpecialistSM option allows you to go directly to a specialist within your PCP’s medical group or IPA.

 Timing is important

-Because continuity of your care is important to us, you should delay a change in your Personal Physician if you are:
+Because continuity of your care is important to us, you should delay a change in your PCP if you are:

-In these instances, your change in Personal Physician should take place on the first day of the month following your discharge from the hospital, the delivery of your baby, or when it is medically appropriate for you to transfer your care.
-If this delay is not acceptable to you, please contact Member Services at the number on your Blue Shield member ID card, for further review.
+In these instances, plan to change PCPs on the first day of the month following your discharge from the hospital, the delivery of your baby, or when it is medically appropriate for you to transfer your care.
+If this delay is not acceptable, please contact customer care at the number on your Blue Shield member ID card, for further review.

-When your Personal Physician is no longer in the Blue Shield of California network
+When your PCP is no longer in the Blue Shield of California network

-If your Personal Physician retires or leaves the network, Blue Shield will select another Personal Physician for you and notify you in writing.
-If you are not satisfied with the selection, you can select a different Personal Physician.
+If your PCP retires or leaves the network, Blue Shield will select another PCP for you and notify you in writing.
+If you are not satisfied with the selection, you can select a different PCP.